Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 }

-The logic is similar to marking the face positions, but the difference for the profile picture is that it has a fixed size (e.g., 300x300), so we skip the initial part about fitting the Image to the ImageView.
+The principle is similar to marking the face position.
+The difference is that the avatar has a fixed size (e.g., 300x300), so we skip the first part where the Image needs to fit the ImageView.

-Another difference is that we need to calculate the center point of the face’s bounding box and use this point for cropping the image.
+Another difference is that we need to calculate the center point of the face area and use this center point as the basis for cropping the image.

-Red dot indicates the center point of the face’s bounding box.
+The red dot marks the center point of the face area

-The moment before cropping shows the original image position.
+The moment just before panning is the original image position